Head to Heal Initiative

 Breathe in through your nose and out through your mouth.
 Become aware and ensure that you are not tensing up any other part of the body such as your face, your shoulder etc. Feel the rib cage expand as you breathe in and feel the ribcage collapse as you breathe out.
 Enjoy that breath.
 Breathe in and out at your own pace.

-4) Lightly place your hands at the waist level
+- Lightly place your hands at your lower hip

 Breathe in through your nose and out through your mouth.
 Notice that your breath is a little deeper and visualize the air going right down to the base of your lungs.
 Check that other parts of your body such as your face, your neck and your shoulder are not holding any tension.
 Breathe in and out at your own pace.